pippinbarr/cart253-2019/modules/core-conditionals/core-conditionals.md

 ## Some ifs...

+- If the circle is off the screen, move it back onto the screen
 - If the player presses the spacebar, do an amazing skateboard trick
 - If the date is the 25th of December, play a Christmas song
-- If the weather is cloudy, making the interface grey and hard to read
+- If the weather is cloudy, making the interface grey and depressing
 - If the user is shouting, making the screen vibrate
 - AND SO ON!